 The Toyo Ito Museum of Architecture, Imabari is located on a small, historic island called 大三島 (Omishima), Ehime Prefecture, which is part of the Seto Naikai Inland Sea, Western Japan.
 While it may seem unexpected that Ito’s museum is located in a remote, rural town far from Tokyo, he is heavily invested in Omishima because he sees the future for architecture in this hidden treasure that has managed to conserve abundant natural resources, local heritage and a traditional life style, avoiding the massive modernization that has swept away the past elsewhere.

 Ito and his NGO team have been leveraging this museum as a hub to plan/implement various activities to re-invigorate the local community, by closely working with residents and by re-discovering almost forgotten local assets and values.
 If modern architecture was about large-scale, big-ticket urban projects, Ito believes that architecture “beyond modernism” could emerge from local communities like Omishima.
 His “beyond-modernism” architecture is also a “back-to-the-roots” architecture.
 On an island where the communities still preserve their natural, humane and resilient way of living, Ito is re-discovering fundamental roles of architecture, which is to connect people with nature seamlessly, and people to people organically by embracing the unique local environment.
-(Come back for the inspiring story about Toyo Ito and Omishima project.
-Coming soon.)
+(READ about Toyo Ito’s Omishima project)

 In his recent book “「建築」で日本を変える” (meaning “transform Japan leveraging architecture”, Shueisha, 2016), Ito recollects his encounters with Omishima island, which date back to 2004.
 A local business leader, Atsuo Tokoro, who had just opened a museum for modern sculpture on the island, asked Ito to design an extension to it.
 As they discussed the plan, Ito floated one of his wishes, which was to create private workshops to support students and young architects.
 Tokoro responded: “Then let’s make the new annex ‘The Toyo Ito Museum’ so that you can host your workshops there.”